PacificBiosciences/barcoding/docs/faq/barcode-score.md

 The range is between 0 and 100, whereas 0 is no hit and 100 perfect match.
 The provided mean score is the mean of both normalized barcode scores.

+## Which minimum barcode score?
+For CLR data, both, no threshold and `26` were tested extensively with downstream applications to assure that results are not convoluted by contaminants.
+A much lower threshold can be used, because additional internal filters in lima remove unreliable calls that go beyond simplistic `--min-score` thresholding.

+For HiFi data, it depends on the amount of contamination you are willing to accept.
+The recommended `--min-score 80` achieves a precision >99.99%.
+Without `--min-score` filtering precision is `>99.95%`.
+For more information, read the [FAQ about precision](/faq/precision).